markkolich/blog/README.md

     #~> cd blog
     #~/blog> mvn jetty:run

+Run `mvn jetty:run-forked fizzed-watcher:run` to start Jetty in "forked" mode and watch for resource changes.
+Any changes to `.js` or `.css` files will invoke the `process-resources` goal to minfiy and compress all static resources while the Jetty server continues to run:

+    #~/blog> mvn jetty:run-forked fizzed-watcher:run

 In your nearest web-browser, visit <a href="http://localhost:8080/blog">http://localhost:8080/blog</a>.

 To stop the development server, press `Ctrl-C`.